jjessicalu/recipes-eda-modeling/README.md

 P-value: 0.02 (<0.05)

-**Conclusion:** We reject the null hypothesis that any observed difference is due to chance and there is likely a difference in ratings between higher and lower rated recipes.
+**Conclusion:** We reject the null hypothesis that any observed difference is due to chance and there is likely a difference in number of steps between higher rated and lower rated recipes.
 There is statistically significant evidence that the number of steps differs between highly rated recipes and lower rated recipes, but the difference is quite small.

 ## Prediction Problem
 The prediction is the estimated number of steps (n_steps) needed to complete a recipe, based on features such as preparation time, number of ingredients, and nutritional information.